 - Using a pestle or the flat part of a large knife, bash lemongrass on a chopping board or solid surface until it splinters.

 - In a slow cooker, heat oil on the sauté/sear high temperature setting.
 Once the oil is hot enough, add in all spices and prepared aromatics except for the celery.
 Fry until fragrant for about 2 to 3 minutes.

 - Next, add the blended celery and let it cook for an additional 2 to 3 minutes, stirring occasionally.

 - Add chicken pieces to the slow cooker and cook for about 5 minutes, just to par cook the chicken.
 Rotate the chicken pieces so all sides are evenly par cooked.

-Important tip: We used the Philips All-in-One Cooker which comes with a nifty sauté/sear setting.
+Important tip: We used a cooker which comes with a nifty sauté/sear setting.
 However, if your slow cooker doesn’t have this option, prepare steps 4 to 6 on your stove top using a wok or pot on high temperature.
 Then, transfer all the ingredients – spices, oil, chicken and all – into the slow cooker.
 Do not skip this step as frying the spices and aromatics is integral for making really good sup ayam.

 - Add carrots and potatoes next, followed by water, salt and pepper.

 - Cover your slow cooker and cook for 4 to 5 hours on high temperature, or 6 to 8 hours on low temperature.

 - Go to work, take a nap, watch for your favourite tv show, do your laundry, etc.

 - 1 hour before the timer is up, add large onions, pushing them into the soup.
 Close your slow cooker and leave it alone.